A Web Service is:

 Select the Option "Generate WSDL from a Java Source File"

+Now Define the Fully Qualified Class of the Web Service whose WSDL we are going to create.
 Remember: The class should be in path of the folder/jar that we add the Java Class Path Entries as shown here-

 Click on Test Class Loading.
 If it says successful, then finish button would be enabled.
 Press this button and move forward.